Heaven

 “The quintet’s powerful live act should make Heaven a stadium-rock champ before long.”

 The band had just peaked.
-And no wonder, because its second classic line-up consisted of a frontman [Allan Fryer] who could not only sing but also handle the audience well; an Australian guitar hero [Bradford Kelly] who became a name in the guitar world, albeit for a different reason (more on that later); one of the best rhythm guitarists in rock history [Mick Cocks]; and a solid engine room [Laurie Malrow & Joe Turtur] that pulled like a steam locomotive.
+And no wonder, because its second classic line-up consisted of a frontman [Allan Fryer] who could not only sing but also handle the audience well; an Australian guitar hero [Bradford Kelly] who became a name in the guitar world, albeit for a different reason (more on that later); one of the best rhythm guitarists in rock history [Mick Cocks]; and a solid engine room [Laurie Marlow & Joe Turtur] that pulled like a steam locomotive.
 Add to that the Mad Max image of these Australian outlaws and a natural stage presence, and you‘ll get a product that should have sold like hotcakes in the 80s.

 Heaven ready to conquer America (1983)